bostoro/Password-Generator/README.md

 ### Libraries Used

 - `os`: Used for file and path operations, such as checking if the menu file exists and creating new files.
-- `argparse`: Used for parsing command-line arguments and handling user input with custom error messages.
-- `sqlite3`: Used for database storage and management of password records.
-- `urllib.parse`: Used for validating and parsing platform URLs.
+- `dotenv`: Used to load local .env file.
+- `cryptography`: Used to encrypt/decrypt passwords.

 These libraries are part of the Python standard library, so no external installation is required.
 They were chosen for their simplicity and effectiveness in handling file management tasks in a console application.